 The history of Oracle APEX dates back to 1999 when it was known as Oracle HTML DB (there were also other names, such as Flows and Project Marvel).
 Over the years, many versions of this technology have been released, and a few groundbreaking features have been introduced – such as plug-ins, Interactive Grid, or REST and PWA support.

 Just as with Forms, Oracle APEX uses the PL/SQL programming language.
-However, as an Oracle APEX developer you can use the platform to create a simple data-driven application entirely – or almost entirely – through the use of specialized Wizards that allow you to connect various ready-made elements and make them work together.
-You can set a basic business logic up, create a layout and interface, and get things working, without writing a single line of code.
-Of course, if you’re not afraid of the command line and have the necessary coding skills (or team up with someone skilled), you can still use them to deliver more complex and powerful solutions.
+However, as an Oracle APEX developer, you can use the platform to create a simple data-driven application entirely – or almost entirely – through the use of specialized Wizards that allow you to connect various ready-made elements and make them work together.
+You can set up a basic business logic, create a layout and interface, and get things working without writing a single line of code.
+Of course, if you’re not afraid of the command line and have the necessary coding skills (or team up with someone skilled), you can still use them to deliver more complex and powerful solutions (this is the key difference between no-code and low-code solutions).

 Migrating your existing Forms system to Oracle APEX can be quite beneficial.
 Here are the biggest advantages associated with making that change: